bookofproofs/bookofproofs.github.io/_sources/history/18th-century/faraday.md

 * In the ten years from 1821 to 1831 Faraday again undertook research on chemistry.
 * This was a difficult time for Faraday since Davy was at this time President of the Royal Society and could not see the man whom he still thought of as his assistant as becoming a Fellow.
 * Faraday never held the incident against Davy, always holding him in the highest regard.
-* Faraday introduced a series of six Christmas lectures for children at the Royal Institution in 1826.
 * In 1831 Faraday returned to his work on electricity and made what is arguably his most important discovery, namely that of electro-magnetic induction.
 * In 1832 Faraday began to receive honours for his major contributions to science.
 * During this period, beginning in 1833, Faraday made important discoveries in electrochemistry.